 We’re looking for a versatile team player who gets things done with minimum friction, makes the complex seem simple, and can offer strategic advice to help Automattic build and do great things for the vibrant community merchants and creators that we proudly power.
 This is the ideal role for someone who wants to shape legal and business strategy for a dynamic and rapidly growing company, while helping to make the internet a better place.

-You’ll be the lead counsel supporting WooCommerce along with payments focused teams.
+You’ll be the lead counsel supporting WooCommerce along with teams that work on initiatives to help our users monetize their content.
 The best part about this job is its unpredictability.
 There are no “typical days,” and you embrace that.

 In this role, some of the things you might do are: